decipher-code/DiabetesPredictionModel/README.md

-# 🩺 Diabetes Prediction Model
+# 🩺 Diabetes Prediction Web App

 This project uses machine learning to predict whether a patient has diabetes based on health-related attributes.